-Vehicle could go out of control, causing a collision or an overturn or a passenger ejection (2-UP models).
+Vehicle could go out of control, causing a collision or an overturn or a passenger ejection.

 Always follow proper procedures for turning as described in this Operator's Guide.
 Practice turning at low speeds before attempting to turn at faster speeds.